 Early help means providing support as soon as the need emerges, at any point in a child's life.
-Staff at Crawford Village Primary School recognise that any professional can provide early help.
+Staff in school recognise that any professional can provide early help.
+Claire Farr is our Early Help Lead and Deputy DSL.
 Any pupil or family may benefit from early help, but staff will be alert to the potential need specifically for early help for pupils who: